The Realm of Poseidon: A Mythical Voyage Around the Aegean

 But Apollo was also the brother of Dionysius, the god of wine and ecstasy.
-Many festivals of plays and songs were put on his honour.
+Many festivals of plays and songs were put on his honor.
 The German philosopher Friedrich Nietzsche for one saw the birth of Greek tragedy to a combination of ‘Apollonian’ spirit giving form to ‘Dionysian’ energy.

 Mythology was an important part of my voyage around the Aegean as it helps to understand ancient Greeks.
 I set off in a small sailing boat with a traveling companion and traveling at roughly the same speed as the ancient boats, I drew a great circle around the Aegean.

 Satellite view of the Aegean Sea. ( Public Domain )